Davidslv/davidslv.github.com/_posts/2015-10-05-how-to-protect-your-credentials-on-gemfile-lock.markdown

 {% endhighlight %}

-This is equivalent of doing the following:
+This is the equivalent of doing the following:

 {% highlight text %}